 - Ecosystem services

-Caitlin enjoys applied research and is motivated primarily by challenging questions and problems, rather than any one particular topic or habitat.
-She brings expertise on a range of topics, including riparian ecology, environmental history, baboon behaviour and the involvement of volunteers in conservation.
+Caitlin enjoys applied research and is motivated primarily by responding to challenging questions and problems, rather than by any one particular topic or habitat type.
+She brings expertise on a range of topics, including riparian and dryland ecology, environmental history, baboon behaviour and the involvement of volunteers in conservation.
 Her current research involves the efficacy of leaky dams and conservation agriculture in flood mitigation.